AutoTrader

 Standard K-fold cross-validation would let the model see Tuesday's data while training on Thursday's.
 In financial data, that's cheating—any time-series pattern, regime change, or structural break gets leaked across the boundary.
 Walk-forward validation with expanding windows respects temporal ordering, which means the performance estimates I get are realistic rather than flattering.

-Why VWAP labels instead of close-to-close returns?
+Why custom training labels instead of simple returns?

 Why separate VMs?

-Why filter low-movement days for the classifier?
+Why filter noise days for the direction model?

 Why build everything from scratch?